nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/vocabularies.md

 --}}
 ![Hierarchical Vocabulary](nx_asset://bf251576-7b53-4a5f-9471-524cce28c3f8 ?w=650,border=true)

-This types has more parameters than the others, :
+This types has more parameters than the others:

-*   **Add Root**: Adds a root value.
+- **Add Root**: Adds a root value.
 Adding a value means giving an id, a label and an obsolete field, the same values you would find in the Nuxeo Platform [vocabulary screen edition]({{page space='userdoc' page='managing-vocabularies'}}) interface.
-*   **Add child**: When already on a node, adds a child element.
+- **Add child**: When already on a node, adds a child element.
 Note that you have to click on the "Set tree depth" button if you want to add more children than the currently set limit.
-*   **Move up** and **Move down**: Used to move the values (that are ordered).
+- **Move up** and **Move down**: Used to move the values (that are ordered).
-*   **Set tree depth:** Allows to set more than two degrees of values on a hierarchical vocabulary.
+- **Set tree depth:** Allows to set more than two degrees of values on a hierarchical vocabulary.
 Select2 widgets are directly compatible with any levels.
 If you want to have more than two levels with chain selects, you can read the [Create a n-level select widget how-to]({{page space='nxdoc' page='how-to-create-a-n-level-select-widget'}}).

 <div class="row" data-equalizer data-equalize-on="medium"><div class="column medium-6">{{#> panel heading='Related pages in current documentation'}}